 Checklist for choosing the right white label PSP

-Nobody knows your business needs better than you, so we’ll assume you know for sure what kind of capabilities your perfect white label should have (payments, payouts, recurring billing, anti-fraud, analytics, etc.).
-We also won’t be focusing on stuff like PCI DSS compliance or the myriad of supported payment methods — it’s a no-brainer your solution provider should grant you these.
-Instead, let’s drill down to three main characteristics that are not that obvious but allow us to differentiate a truly great white label solution from an average one: a merchant portal, business tools, and customisation opportunities.
+Nobody knows your business needs better than you, so we’ll assume you know for sure what kind of capabilities your perfect white label should have (payments, payouts, recurring billing, fraud prevention, analytics, etc.).
+We also won’t be focusing on things like PCI DSS compliance or the myriad of supported payment methods — it’s a no-brainer your payment gateway solution provider should grant you these.
+Instead, let’s drill down to three main characteristics that are not that obvious but allow us to differentiate a truly great white label payment gateway solution from an average one: a merchant portal, business tools, and customisation opportunities.

-When considering a white label PSP offering, scrutinise the merchant portal that comes along with it.
-The entire experience of your merchants (and thus your success) will be built upon this self-service instrument, so it’s better for it to be straightforward and alluring.
+When considering a white label payment gateway offering, scrutinise the merchant portal that comes along with it.
+The entire experience of your merchants (and thus your success) with your payment gateway services will be built upon this self-service instrument, so it’s better for it to be straightforward and alluring.

 As you scope out, pay attention to available account settings, dashboard features, analytics, conversion tools, etc. Check out if all the necessary technical documentation is in place.

-It is also important to point out who will be hosting a merchant portal.
-Most of the solution providers host it themselves, meaning no need for development efforts, but some allow you to host a merchant portal on your side.
+It is also important to point out who will host a merchant portal.
+Most payment processing services providers host it themselves, meaning no need for development efforts, but some allow you to host a merchant portal on your side.

 It may seem vague as you start, but odds are there will be no two merchants having the same needs among your clients.
 It is your task to cater to those unique needs and aspirations.
-That’s why flexibility should be one of the foremost criteria when choosing a white label PSP solution.
+That’s why flexibility should be one of the foremost criteria when choosing a white label payment gateway solution.

 As a payment provider, you should be able to meet your clients’ requirements and impose agile commercial conditions on each of them individually.
 Err on the side of the solution that offers intelligible tools for:

 - Fee management — you might want to set up different fees for different merchants.